 Doctor of Dental Surgery

 The program leading to the degree of Doctor of Dental Surgery (DDS) is designed to develop broadly competent practitioners and encourages both clinical and basic science research in order to instill an appreciation of biomedical research and a spirit of inquiry in each student.
-The college recognizes the need to support excellence in its educational programs by acquiring and maintaining a highly qualified faculty and students, excellent physical facilities and a competency-based curriculum that is contemporary, comprehensive and efficient.
+The school recognizes the need to support excellence in its educational programs by acquiring and maintaining a highly qualified faculty and students, excellent physical facilities and a competency-based curriculum that is contemporary, comprehensive and efficient.
 The program in Dentistry is a four year curriculum leading to the Doctor of Dental Surgery degree.

-College of Dentistry Admission Information
+School of Dentistry Admission Information

-The College of Dentistry is a synergistic environment where students learn life lessons -- in addition to dental medicine -- from a diverse patient population.
+The School of Dentistry is a synergistic environment where students learn life lessons -- in addition to dental medicine -- from a diverse patient population.
 These patients help prepare students for the real-life challenges and opportunities awaiting them upon graduation.

 The Integrated Doctor of Dental Surgery (DDS) and Doctor of Philosophy (PhD)

-The College of Dentistry offers an integrated dental and graduate research program leading to the awarding of a DDS and a PhD in Oral Biology.
+The School of Dentistry offers an integrated dental and graduate research program leading to the awarding of a DDS and a PhD in Oral Biology.
 A combined-degree program has been available for over 15 years.

 Admission Requirements DDS/PhD